lanl/MF-LBM/README.md

    ./config.sh
    ./irun.sh new
    ```
-   This example is used to measure contact angle, where a nonwetting drop (fluid1 drop) is attached to a flat wall (y=1 plane)
+   This example is used to measure contact angle, where a nonwetting drop (fluid1 drop) is attached to a flat wall (y=1 plane).
+The default run script is for a two-NUMA CPU system.

 * [`Drainage in a square duct`](test_suites/3D_simulation/2.drainage)
    ```sh